Crystalmix/crystalmix-com/content/blog/test5.md

-Title: Meet new Serverauditor feature - Snippets 2
+Title: Meet new Serverauditor feature - Snippets 3
-Date: 2015-11-12 18:32
+Date: 2015-12-12 18:32
-Tags: serverauditor, hello
+Tags: asdd
 Author: Anton Karpov

 Snippets is our new feature that will be available in Serverauditor 2.1.0 and above for iOS.
 So let’s see what this feature brings into the application.